nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds an Event to Managera.

 Format: `addEvent n/NAME d/DATE [t/TIME]`

+* The event name must contain only alphanumeric characters.
+* The event date must be given in YYYY-MM-DD format.
+* The event time must be given in 24-hr format e.g., 0000 to 2359.

 Example Usage:
 * `addEvent n/CS2100 Finals d/2021-11-20 t/0900` - Adds an Event "CS2100 Finals" on 20th November 2021 9:00am